Department of English and Foreign Languages

 - To prepare for post-graduate opportunities in education, further studies, or the world of professional writing.

 English majors can choose among three tracks: creative writing, literature, or professional writing.
-Secondary Education is offered with either the literature or the creative writing track.
+Secondary Education is offered with either the literature or the creative writing option.

-Professional writing prepares students for work in a field that requires strong communication skills.
-Students in this track will receive intensive training in advanced writing and research as well as reading and interpreting literature.
-Upon graduation professional writing students will be prepared for a writing or editing position or to pursue graduate studies in literature, writing, or law.
+Professional writing prepares students for work in a field that requires insightful and constantly evolving communication skills.
+Students in this track will receive intensive training in advanced writing and research, enhanced focus on reading and interpreting texts to sharpen critical thinking skills, and exposure to/practice of new media genres.
+Upon graduation professional writing students will be prepared for a writing, editing, or content creation position or to pursue graduate studies in literature, writing, or law.